babylm-org/multilingual-babylm/README.md

 - You can provide a JSON file mapping document IDs (filenames without `.txt`) to specific metadata fields.
 - If a document's ID is not found in the metadata file, the pipeline will use the values provided via command-line arguments for that document.
-- If using CSV or HuggingFace dataset as Input, by default the metadata is extracted from the CSV file/HF dataset.
+- If using CSV, JSON, or HuggingFace dataset as Input, by default the metadata is extracted from the CSV/JSON file/HF dataset.

 ```json
 {